-10.2 Does Portugal maintain any preferential tax regimes such as a patent box?
+10.4 Does your jurisdiction maintain any preferential tax regimes such as a patent box?

 Yes, there is a patent box that allows for a 50% deduction to the tax base of income deriving from the temporary use or transfer of industrial designs, models or patents.
 This regime only applies to Industrial Property registered on or after 1 January 2014.
-It should be noted that there other conditions which should be fulfilled by the taxpayers intending to benefit from this patent box.
+It should be noted that there are other conditions which should be fulfilled by the taxpayers intending to benefit from this patent box.

-António Lobo Xavier Morais Leitão, Galvão Teles, Soares da Silva & Associados Av. da Boavista, 3265 - 5.2 Edifício Oceanvs 4100-137 Porto Portugal
+António Lobo Xavier Morais Leitão, Galvão Teles, Soares da Silva & Associado

+Soares da Silva & Associados Av. da Boavista, 3265 - 5.2 Edificio Oceanvs 4100-137 Porto Portuaal

-Tel: +351 226 166 967 Fax: +351 226 163 810 Email: alx@mlgts.pt URL: www.mlgts.pt
+Tel: +351 226 166 967

+Fax: +351 226 163 810

+Email: alx@mlgts.pt

+URL: www.mlgts.pt

 António Lobo Xavier is a partner of MLGTS.
-He heads the Tax Department of the Porto office of MLGTS
+He heads the Tax Department of the Porto office of MLGTS.